MagnusThome/RejsaRubberTrac/README.md

 # How often can I get measurements?

 Depends.
 Measuring distance takes time, same with temperatures.
 And on top of that, with the current library used for Bluetooth communication, depending on how much data you're transmitting some delay is added too.
 So, __if you don't connect a distance sensor the temperatures are updated faster__.
-And if the application in the other end limits to subscribe to only eight temperature zones instead of all sixteen it will also all be faster.
+And if the application in the other end limits itself to subscribe to only eight temperature zones instead of all sixteen it will also all be faster.
 Compromises...

 | Average speed 	| Data                       	|
 |---------------	|----------------------------	|